beeware/Python-Apple-support/README.rst

 It is not possible to use an ad-hoc signing certificate with the "Disable Library Validation" entitlement disabled.

+For a detailed step-by-step on how to embed a Python interpreter in a MacOS app, see [Usage Guide](./MACOS_USAGE_GUIDE.md)

 On iOS/tvOS/watchOS, you can use the default developer certificate for deploying to a device simulator.
 However, to deploy to a physical device (including your own), you will require a Development or Distribution certificate, which requires